 Cannery Row, home to the world-renowned Monterey Bay Aquarium, brings friends, families and couples together for great fun and entertainment.
 Sip a variety of Monterey grown wines from one of the Row's tasting rooms, or let your sweet tooth spoil over saltwater taffy and sweets at the many candy, chocolate and ice cream shops.
-Play in the family friendly arcade, enjoy a game of miniature golf or get lost in the Mirror Maze.
-Test your puzzle solving skills in the Exodus Escape Room, where you have 60 minutes to find the clues and crack the code to escape.
+Play in the family friendly arcade or get lost in the Mirror Maze.
+Test your puzzle solving skills at Escape Room 831, where you have 60 minutes to find the clues and crack the code to escape.